jlevitsk/wonderchat-helper/README.md

 The configuration is stored in the `.env` file.
 When running the tool for the first time, the script will create this file if it doesn't exist.
 The file will initially contain placeholder values that you need to update with your actual API token, chatbot ID, and debug mode.

-The `.env` file has the following JSON format:
+The `.env` file has the following JSON format but you don't need to create it as the script will on first run:

 ```json
 {